alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Validates that the costs incurred by changing the design of an abstraction are real

 ## Like access to real data, introducing a data abstraction typology\* helps to focus reflection and communication about data abstractions at a level of detail that includes actionable information
-Definition: A classification of the space of possible data abstractions and/or data wrangling operations.
+Definition: A classification of the space of possible data abstractions and how they relate.

 Both real data and the typology can be deeply flawed; in fact, some flaws (such as a missing typology category) can be particularly helpful in provoking focused feedback.
 However, some typology flaws (such as a level of granularity that is a poor fit for the data worker's expertise) can limit its effectiveness